Best Usenet Newsreaders 2023

-- Allows you to connect to multiple USENET Providers
+- Allows you to connect to multiple USENET service Providers

 - Permits you to subscribe to a particular newsgroup and read it

 - May allow you to post to Usenet

 - NZB File Support does your newsreader support import NZB files.
 This is a relatively new feature however very necessary.
 You should cross off the list any newsreader that does not support NZB files.

 - yEnc Support all newsreader should support yEnc.
 We are not going to get into what yEnc is but if your Newsreader does not support yEnc its way too old and take it off your list